-From 1st February onwards each year (i.e. at the start of PhD projects) students will have fortnightly meetings with their supervisory team.
+From 1st February onwards each year (i.e. at the start of PhD projects) students are expected to have fortnightly meetings with their supervisory team.
 These meetings will ensure that any personal development or planning deficiencies are rapidly identified, and where necessary appropriate remedial action taken (e.g. attend training to become proficient in a particular technique).
 Each student is expected to perform a regular skills audit, so that they are aware of their own progress and development needs.
 Skills audits are tracked using eProg.
 (Please refer to Appendix 1 for an example of eProgression student milestones)

-Initially the students will be assigned a tutor (the CDT Director or Deputy Director) for Semester 1 who will be their first point of contact for pastoral and technical guidance.
+Initially students will be assigned a tutor (the CDT Director or Deputy Director) for Semester 1 who will be their first point of contact for pastoral and technical guidance.
 The CDT Project Manager will be the first point of contact for administrative and operational support along with the CDT Administrator throughout the entire PhD programme.
 The Deputy Director of the CDT will meet with all cohort members monthly until research projects begin in February.

-Once a student embarks upon their PhD Research Project (February 2022), they will be guided by their supervisory team.
+Once a student embarks upon their PhD research project (February 2023), they will be guided by their supervisory team.
 Typically, this team will consist of a supervisor, co-supervisor, industrial supervisor (where relevant) and an independent advisor.
-Research progress will be monitored by the various supervisors, with a student meeting with their main supervisor at least twice a month.
+Research progress will be monitored by the various supervisors, with the expectation that students will meetwith their main supervisor at least twice a month.
 There will also be regular meetings with the co-supervisor and industrial supervisor to get their technical input/advice.
 The advisor's role is more pastoral than scientific, and meetings with this person will normally be quarterly.
 NB: It is the student's responsibility to make contact and arrange meetings with their allotted supervisors.
+Students are also expected to identify their own pastoral advisor, ordinarily a person who is not directly associated with their research project.
+Alternatively, students may wish to contact the Project Manager in complete confidence who will be happy to meet in person or virtually.